Luisvansandbergen/Luisvansandbergen/README.md

-- 👋 Hi, I’m @Luisvansandbergen
+- 👋 Hi, I’m Luis van Sandbergen
-- 👀 I’m interested in Battery Energy Storage Systems
+- 👀 I’m interested in Battery Energy Storage Systems.
+- 🏫 I´m studying Energy systems systems engineering and management at the Ruhr West University of Applied Sciences.
+- 🔌 I´m a working student at Iqony Solutions.
-- 🌱 I’m currently learning Python, Julia & LaTex.
+- 🌱 I’m currently learning Python & Julia.
-- 📫 How to reach me luis.vansandbergen@gmail.com
+- 📫 How to reach me: luis.vansandbergen@gmail.com

 <!---
 Luisvansandbergen/Luisvansandbergen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.